jm-avila/Algorithms-and-Data-Structures/readme.md

 #### Selection Sort

 Similar to bubble sort, but instead of first placing large values into sorted position, it places small values into sorted position.

+#### Insertion Sort

+Builds up the sort by gradually creating a larger left half which is always sorted.